averissimo/code_in_r_as_a_rockstart/README.md

-# Code in R as a rockstar
+# Code in R like a Rockstar

 [Link to presentation](https://averissimo.github.io/code_in_r_as_a_rockstart/)